 Yes, Harris Mountains Heli-ski provides return transportation from your Wanaka or Queenstown accommodation to our airport helipad or staging area.

 Mountain weather can be harsh and unpredictable.
 Early in the morning, our Head Guide will evaluate the snow and weather information and decide if conditions are suitable for heli-skiing to operate.
 We will then phone you to confirm if weather conditions allow us to operate.
 If weather conditions preclude flying, you can reschedule to the next day.
-View daily weather report
+Check out our daily snow reports (available during winter only).

 A full refund is guaranteed if your cancellation is received at least 24 hours before your trip.
 Failure to give 24 hours notice will result in full payment being taken.
 We require a 48 hours notice prior to departure for charter cancellations.